 Chateau Gree Laroque Vineyards, Terroir, Grapes, Winemaking

 The vineyards are composed of two very different terroirs.
-You have molasse, which is a type of limestone mixed with sand and clay soil in one art of the vineyard.
+You have molasse, which is a type of limestone mixed with sand and clay soil in one part of the vineyard.
 The other terroir is limestone and clay soils that you can often find in St. Emilion.
-The vineyards are surrounded by trees, parkland and grazing land for sheep.
+The vineyards are surrounded by trees, parkland, and grazing land for sheep.

-On average, the vines are old as many are close to 35 years of age.
+On average, the vines are old as many of their vines are close to 50 years of age.
 The vineyard is planted to a vine density of 6,500 vines per hectare.
 This Right Bank Bordeaux property is organically farmed with an eye to becoming fully biodynamic.
 In fact, little by little, Chateau Gree-Laroque continues its march to using 100% biodynamic farming techniques each vintage.

 When to Drink Chateau Gree Laroque, Anticipated Maturity, Decanting Time